 The International Conference on Social Justice is in its third iteration.
 This year's theme is Restitution.
 Previous years' themes were: Leveraging the Sustainable Development Goals and the Global Human Rights Agenda to Advance Social Justice (2019) and Law, Policy and Social Justice: Taking Economic Equality Seriously (2021).

 This global platform seeks to bring together social justice researchers and other stakeholders to advance social justice and mobilise South Africa and the international community to accelerate progress on ending poverty and inequality in pursuit of the global Sustainable Development Goals (SDGs).
 It also seeks to deepen social justice scholarship and integration of social justice perspectives in all policy processes and academic pursuits.

 The conference on Restitution will focus on the theory underpinning restitution, discourses and models of restitution in the 20th and 21st centuries and the link between restitution, justice (including social justice and restorative justice), accountability, social inclusion, social cohesion and peace.

 The main aim of the conference is to answer the question regarding the rationale for and models of restitution in societies with a history of legalised injustice on various grounds such as race, gender, disability, ethnicity and space.
-The conference will further explore the role of universities in leading and catalysing the advancement of social justice, including remedying the legacy of past injustices and resourcing through research, skills and innovation.
-The outcomes will also contribute to accelerated implementation of South Africa's Musa Plan for Social Justice (M-Plan) while catalysing effective pursuit of and accelerated progress on SDGs, in the African continent.
+The conference will further explore the role of universities in leading and catalyzing the advancement of social justice, including remedying the legacy of past injustices and resourcing through research, skills and innovation.
+The outcomes will also contribute to accelerated implementation of South Africa's Musa Plan for Social Justice (M-Plan) while catalyzing effective pursuit of and accelerated progress on SDGs, in the African continent.

-Date: 11 October 2022 (Preceding the Summit, taking place on 12 October 2021) Venue: Hybrid.
-Registration link and link to digital platform will be shared with delegates.
+Conference Date: 11 October 2022 (Preceding the Summit, taking place on 12 October 2022)

+Venue: Both the Social Justice Conference and Summit will take the form of a hybrid programme will be shared with delegates closer to the time.